 Membership of RCs is open to all individual members of IPSA and to all members of national associations affiliated to IPSA as collective members.
-The former may ask to be put in touch with particular RCs by so indicating on their IPSA membership form.
-Others may join by contacting the chairs of the committees in question (see the complete list).
+Individual members of IPSA may ask to be put in touch with particular RCs by indicating so while filling their IPSA membership form.
+All may also join by contacting the chairs of the committees in question (see the complete list).

 RC Liaison Representative

 To help RCs interact, and to improve their role in allowing them to be heard in the overall IPSA context, a special Executive sub-committee known as the Committee on Research and Training (CRT) monitoring the activities of RCs was set up in 1979, and the office of Research Committees Liaison Representative was created in 2000.
 Michael Stein was the first RC Liaison Representative for two terms (2000-2006).
 Rainer Eisfeld (University of Osnabrueck, Germany) was the representative the next two terms (2006-2012), followed by Christ’l De Landtsheer (University of Antwerp, Belgium) (2012-2016) and Christian Haerpfer (University of Vienna, Austria) (2016-2018).
 Present RC Liaison Representative, elected in 2018 at the Brisbane World Congress, is Domagoj Bebić (University of Zagreb, Croatia).